search

 Dashboard

-Clear Cache, as the name suggests, deletes all the static files saved by WP-Rocket on your server.
-We will explain the Preload Cache button later in the post.
+Clear Cache does exactly what it says: it deletes the static files WP-Rocket saved on your server.
+I’ll get to the Preload Cache button later in the post.

 Cache